 Go for a Quad Biking Gozo tour with Yippee.
 They’ll take you to places that are hard to reach by car: Explore stunning beaches and bays, hidden gems and rugged nature on this beautiful island on a bit of an adventure.

-While you’ll drive your own (state-of-the-art) quad bike, you’ll be following a lead vehicle with an experienced driver who knows every inch of Gozo and speaks multiple languages.
+While you’ll drive your own (state-of-the-art) quad bike, you’ll be following a lead vehicle with an experienced driver who’s a multilingual storyteller and knows every inch of Gozo and speaks multiple languages.
 That’s a great alternative to “DIY” quad bike rentals, where you have to figure out where to go yourself.

 This is a great way to visit Gozo if: